What if we told you that there was a medical aesthetics treatment that could smooth, plump and rejuvenate your skin?

 A PRP facelift, on the other hand, is done through injections, and it is often combined with dermal fillers for better results.
 PRP injections may target the eyes, cheeks or entire face.

-What are the benefits of this up-and-coming medical aesthetic treatment?
+What are the benefits of this up-and-coming cosmetic injectable treatment?
 There several that your clients can expect:

 - Longer lasting results.
 The effects of a PRP can last longer than Botox or dermal fillers.

 - Healthier looking skin.
 Patients see fewer wrinkles, a better complexion and improvement in facial scars after a PRP treatment.